New Kent Charles City Chronicle

 Read Full Story

-A Richmond man who stole construction materials from a residence in New Kent County will spend the next 14 months in jail.
-Jayvon Marquise Harris, 29, entered guilty pleas to one count each of grand larceny and intent to sell stolen property as part of a plea agreement reached Monday afternoon in New Kent Circuit Court.
-Six charges of obtaining money by false pretenses, two additional charges of grand larceny, and two additional charges of intent to sell stolen property were dropped as part of the plea deal.
-In a summary of evidence by New Kent Commonwealth’s Attorney Scott Renick,…
+A Richmond man who led a high-speed chase in New Kent in 2023 will spend a year in jail.
+James Alonzo McLaughlin, 41, of the 3800 block of W. Grace Street, entered guilty pleas to one count each of felony eluding, felony hit and run, and misdemeanor obstruction of justice as part of a plea agreement reached Monday in New Kent Circuit Court.
+Two counts of felony failure to appear and one count of misdemeanor driving while intoxicated (first offense) was dropped as part of a deal.
+In a summary of evidence by New Kent Commonwealth’s Attorney Scott Renick, on…

 Read Full Story

-A Richmond man will spend the next 12 months in jail for distributing marijuana in New Kent County.
-Thomas Edward Burwell, 40, of the 900 block of N. 36th Street, entered a guilty plea to an amended charge of misdemeanor distribution of marijuana less than one ounce (originally distribution of a Schedule I/II substance-second offense) as part of a plea agreement reached Monday in New Kent Circuit Court.
-In a summary of evidence provided by New Kent Commonwealth’s Attorney Scott Renick, on Jan.
-26, 2024, the Twin Rivers Drug Task Force conducted several control buys with a confidential informant throughout…
+A Richmond woman will spend the next three years in prison for distributing drugs in New Kent County.
+Sharee Mae Smith, 33, of the 100 block of West Leigh Street, entered guilty pleas to one count each of distributing a Schedule I/II drug (second offense) and felony failure to appear as part of Monday proceedings in New Kent Circuit Court.
+In a summary of evidence presented by New Kent Commonwealth’s Attorney Scott Renick, on Apr.
+2, 2024, New Kent Sheriff’s Office responded to a vehicle seizure and had a K-9 conduct a free air smith.
+The K-9 alerted officers of…

 Read Full Story